 The fruit fly is a well-established model system for aging studies, and for good reasons.
 Its relatively short lifespan of ~90 days allows quick assaying of anti-aging pharmaceuticals.
 More importantly, fruit flies share about 75% of disease genes with humans, and about 50% of their protein sequences have mammalian homologs.
 Fruit fly models of human disease allow us to perform whole-organism studies and investigate many different aspects of physiology.
 These experiments serve as the necessary stepping stone to larger mammalian or clinical studies.

-Over a course of 10 years assaying a variety of pharmaceutical agents for their anti-aging capabilities, we found botanical extracts to show the most promise.
+Over a course of 14 years evaluating a variety of botanical extracts and pharmaceutical agents for their anti-aging capabilities, we found botanical extracts to show the most promise.
 While some studies have shown that plants and botanical extracts such as Rhodiola rosea and Rosa damascena may impact age-related diseases, there are large gaps in human knowledge about the mechanisms through which these natural products modulate aging.
 Our research hopes to bridge that gap and elucidate how botanical extracts affect the human body at a molecular level.

 The “Golden Root” of Eastern Europe and Asia, Rhodiola rosea has been traditionally used for its adaptogenic ability to relieve stress and fatigue.
 Our lab has discovered that it also boasts very robust anti-aging powers, extending the mean lifespan of male and female fruit flies by up to 25%.
 However, its molecular mechanism of action remains unclear.
 We continue to perform studies using Rhodiola rosea in hopes of uncovering specifically how it delays the rate of aging, and how it can be used to remedy various age-related diseases.